CBICA/HistoReg/README.md

 The `-c` option is to specify where the c2d executable is.

-The `-l` and `-S` option are optionnal, the first one is to apply the transformation on landmarks defined in the source image, and the second one is to apply the transformation on the resampled images to have an idea if the registration succeed or failed.
+The `-l` and `-S` flags are optional, the first one is to apply the transformation on landmarks defined in the source image, and the second one is to apply the transformation on the resampled images to have an idea if the registration succeed or failed.

 After the registration completed, you should find a folder called Output/CD68_registered_to_CD4 where all the result were saved :
 - The output of the registration will be in the folder Output/CD68_registered_to_CD4/metrics where you will find the registration metrics computed at the resampled scale (small_resolution folder) and adapted to the original size of the images (full_resolution folder)